 Mirik Day Centre - For Day Booking

 For lunch, one of the best places in Mirik is the restaurant at Hotel Jagjit.
 They serve multi cuisine dishes and specialize in north Indian items.
 It's in Krishnanagar and a short walk from the lake.
 I have stayed in Hotel Jagjit several times and have seen both the hotel and restaurant being upgraded and expanded over the years.
-It's a mid scale restaurant and not very expensive.
+It's a mid-scale restaurant, clean and reasonably priced for its standard.
 You will get toilets and washrooms there, as well as their own departmental store to by essentials.

 And if you are a Bengali, you must be looking for fish.
-Just walk down towards the area called Krishnanagar (couple of minutes from the lake) and you will see couple of restaurants Annapurna and Kolkata Hotel (formerly known as Baudi's Hotel).
+Just walk down towards Krishnanagar (2 minutes from the lake) and you will see couple of restaurants Annapurna and Kolkata Hotel (formerly known as Baudi's Hotel).
 They serve all kinds of Bengali dishes including fish, mutton and chicken preparations.

 After lunch, take a walk along the trail that goes by the right bank of the lake and you will reach a stony stairway at the end.
 The stairway leads to the Mirik market at an upper level.
 There are number of small shops selling all kinds of items including woolens, clothes & souvenirs.
 Spend some time here before you start your return.
-On your way back, try to cover the lovely Mirik Monastery which you can see on a hill top from the lake area.
-Check out Mirik Tourism
+On your way back to Darjeeling, try to cover the lovely Mirik Monastery which you can see on a hill top from the lake area.

 How to reach Mirik from Darjeeling

 Mirik is about 49 kilometers from the town center of Darjeeling.
 You can hire a cab (private taxi) from one of the taxi stands in Darjeeling.
 You will get ample taxis from either the Clubside Taxi Stand (across Gandhi Road Police Point), or at Chowk Bazaar area.
 It takes about 2.5 hours to reach Mirik.